 Install two #10X1" self-taping mounting screws.
 One on the bottom and one on top as shown (RA).
 Top hole is not predrilled.
 This will hold the unit while its upright.
-Do not be alarmed if the unit does not sit flush with the box at first.
-When you fasten the mounting screws, it will pull it into place.
+Do not be alarmed if the cooling unit does not sit with the box at first.
+After you fasten the mounting screws, the unit will be sucked in tight.